 Former South Australian School Teacher Jailed for Abusing Students

 Stephen John Hamra, a former primary school teacher at St Ignatius College and Christian Brothers College in South Australia has been found guilty of persistent sexual exploitation of a child and maintaining an unlawful sexual relationship with a child between 1977 and 1982.

-He was sentenced by Adelaide District Court Judge Paul Rice on the 4 April 2019.
-As such he received 12 years’ imprisonment with a non-parole period of nine years and seven months.
+He was sentenced by Adelaide District Court Judge Paul Rice on the 4th of April 2019.
+As such he received 12 years imprisonment with a non-parole period of nine years and seven months.

-The ABC quoted survivor, Mr Trembath, as saying in his Victim Impact Statement that, “Upon reflection I have had the chance to think that it is the loss of human potential that disturbs me the most”.
+The ABC quoted survivor, Mr Trembath, as saying in his Victim Impact Statement, “Upon reflection I have had the chance to think that it is the loss of human potential that disturbs me the most”.

 This sentiment eloquently states one of the many feelings experienced by survivors of child sexual abuse.
 For many, that feeling of loss causes them to reflect on their legal options.

 For those in South Australia who experienced sexual abuse as a child, a significant hurdle to legal action has recently been removed.

 South Australia Removes Statute of Limitations on Compensation Claims for Child Abuse